 Solid state storage makes for some really cool possibilities when it comes to portable drives.
 You get wicked speed, but those other SSD advantages—including small physical size and cool operation—make for some really interesting form factors.

-Many external SSDs set a new high bar for portability, with high capacity drives that can literally fit in the palm of your hand, or slip into a pocket.
+Many external SSDs set a new high bar for portability, with high capacity drives that can literally fit in the palm of your hand, or a pocket.
+I have several portable, 2TB SSDs that are so small I could slip them in my wallet.
 Naturally, there are rugged options as well, including drives like the SanDisk Extreme that’s not only shock-resistant, but also able to withstand exposure to water and dust as well.
-With no need to worry about having cooling vents, the Seagate One Touch external SSD is the size of a credit card and covered with a cool textile treatment—looking at it, you wouldn’t even know this was a portable drive!
+The small size, modest power requirements and no need for ventilation also means manufacturers can be more creative with the appearance of external SSDs, with some very interesting designs.

 The combination of high capacity, compact size, durability, and ultra-fast data access makes external SSDs ideal for gaming as well.
 An entire game library can be stored, then pocketed and moved from one PC or console to another as needed.

 One thing to keep in mind when considering an external SSD is connection speed.
-Many portable and external SSDs offer USB 3.0 or USB-C connectivity in order to take full advantage of that solid state speed.
-If you connect to the USB 2.0 port on an older PC, you won’t get the full benefit of the speed.
+Many portable and external SSDs offer USB-C connectivity in order to take full advantage of that solid state speed.
+However, if you connect to a USB Type-A port on an older PC or use the wrong USB-C cable, you won’t get the full benefit of the speed.
+Be sure to read this post for the details on all things USB-C to ensure you’re using the right cable for your drive!

 Is it time to embrace solid state storage for your computer setup?
-If so, Best Buy has you covered with a huge selection of SSDs for your computer or laptop, including external SSDs to complement your existing computer setup.
+If so, Best Buy has you covered with a huge selection of SSDs for your computer or laptop, including external SSDs to complement your existing computer setup or for data backup, plus SSDs for your Playstation 5 or Xbox Series X/S.